ppprs/the_rules/rules.md

 This board responds to one button press with one second delay.
 This is so you don’t plant yourself or your teammates out there by the board and just sit on the button all day.
 It should be noted that this is considered a really lazy and not-creative way to cheat, and thus lame.
 Don’t be a lame hackerspace.
 The crowd is instructed to reward your spastic and odd behavior and they get tallied up and normalized to 400 points for every “normal” 100 race points each race.
 So this season we are not messing around, which means you get to mess around on the track.
 Moxie this season will be very crucial to victory and thus glorious bragging rights.

 ##### 9.2.1.2 | How to Maximize Moxie Points
-300 Bonus (seriously) for the following entry themes.
+Are you a new team?
+How about an old team looking for some more points?
+Come here.
+Closer.
+Let me tell ya something.
+It'll be our little secret.
+You can get 300 bonus points if you do make one of the cars below.
+Yeah.
+Seriously.
+I'm not messing about.
+Just try it.
 NOTE: these points will be awarded on a sliding scale of effort. (the more time you spend on making these look good, the more points you get.
 If you duct tape a bunch of cardboard boxes and scream “that’ll do” we will reward you less points):

 * Ghostbuster’s Ecto 1 (must have that annoying horn)
 * Jim’s Dad’s old car: 1977 Cadillac Eldorado (should be large enough for its own zip code)